AdobeDocs/campaign-classic.en/help/social/using/examples-of-facebook-apps.md

 The **[!UICONTROL Access control]** activity lets you display the Facebook permission request page when the user enters the competition.
 If they agree to share their information, it is recovered during pre-loading.
 For more on this, refer to: [Pre-loading activity](#pre-loading-activity).

-If you previously entered the external account when creating the web application (refer to [Creating a Facebook type web application](../../social/using/creating-a-facebook-application.md#creating-a-facebook-type-web-application)) you don't need to edit the activity.
+If you previously entered the external account when creating the web application (refer to [Create a Facebook type web application](../../social/using/creating-a-facebook-application.md#creating-a-facebook-type-web-application)) you don't need to edit the activity.
 If not, go to the **[!UICONTROL Application]** field and select the external account linked to the Facebook application.

 ![](assets/social_webapp_024.png)